mpv-player/mpv/DOCS/man/input.rst

     ``osd-width`` and ``osd-height`` properties.
 At least with ``--vo-xv`` and anamorphic video (such as DVD), ``osd-par`` should be read as well, and the overlay should be aspect-compensated.

+    This has the following named arguments.
+The order of them is not guaranteed, so you should always call them with named arguments, see `Named arguments`_.

     ``id`` is an integer between 0 and 63 identifying the overlay element.
 The ID can be used to add multiple overlay parts, update a part by using this